johnsonb-ucar/beautiful-soup/docs/rst/models/bgrid_solo/fms_src/shared/mpp/mpp_io.rst

       call mpp_write_meta ( unit, name, cval=cval )

    **DESCRIPTION**
-      This routine is used to write the `metadata <#metadata>`__ describing the contents of a file being written.
+      This routine is used to write the metadata describing the contents of a file being written.
 Each file can contain any number of fields, which are functions of 0-3 space axes and 0-1 time axes.
 (Only one time axis can be defined per file).
-The basic metadata defined `above <#metadata>`__ for ``axistype`` and ``fieldtype`` are written in the first two forms of the call shown below.
+The basic metadata defined above for ``axistype`` and ``fieldtype`` are written in the first two forms of the call shown below.
 These calls will associate a unique variable ID with each variable (axis or field).
 These can be used to attach any other real, integer or character attribute to a variable.
 The last form is used to define a *global* real, integer or character attribute that applies to the dataset as a whole.
    **INPUT**
       ================
       ``unit   ``